postgrespro/postgres_cluster/README.md

 *	**value** - property value

 The full list of the properties could be found in `schedule.create_job` function description.
 Some values are of array types.
-This **value** could be passed as an array, but if the value could not be an array the exception will be raised.
+Their **value** could be passed as an array, but if the value could not be an array the exception will be raised.